thaMilo/BASC_UNIGE/Assignments/THE_LOCKS_ASSIGNMENT/report/THE_LOCKS_REPORT-Milo_Galli_S4793560.md

 ```

 I noticed immediately that the program called the **decode** function before prompting the user to insert the password.
-So as the bin suggested when the **clear** function was called I could read the decoded password because it was passed as the first argument.
+So as the bin suggested when the **clear function** was called I could read the decoded password because it was passed as the first argument.
-Setting a break-point to the clear function and giving a random string as password was enough to read the first argument
+Setting a break-point to that function and giving a random string as password was enough to lock-pick the first level.

 ![](./imgs/py_script_lock1.png)

-So using **residentevil** as password I was able to get the first flag
+Using "residentevil" as password I was able to get the first flag

 ```
 BASC{Y0u_int3rc3pt3d_stRcMp_didnt_U---thaMilo-8NUmLrFh}